 All applicants must meet the general admission requirements listed in the Graduate Programs Admission section of the bulletin, p.
-44, and in the Seminary Admission Requirements, p.
-301. Admission to the ThD in religion program is granted by the PhD-ThD Committee to applicants who also have the following qualifications:
+42, and in the Seminary Admission Requirements, p.
+337. Admission to the ThD in religion program is granted by the PhD-ThD Committee to applicants who also have the following qualifications:

-- Applicants must hold an MDiv degree or its equivalent from an approved seminary or university.
-For students holding the MTh degree, the minimum requirement of course work may be lowered, subject to the discretion of the PhD-ThD Committee. - Applicants must show high promise of future usefulness to church and society. - Applicants must have a reading proficiency in ancient and modern languages as noted in the Language Requirements section below
+- Applicants must hold an MDiv degree or its equivalent from an approved seminary or university. - Applicants must show high promise of future usefulness to church and society. - Applicants must have a reading proficiency in ancient and modern languages as noted in the Language Requirements section below.